-It is the opinion of the Board and management that the annual financial statements for the financial year ended 31 December 2019 fairly reflects the financial position and operations of the school.
+It is the opinion of the Board and management that the annual financial statements for the financial year ended 31 December 2020 fairly reflects the financial position and operations of the school.

-The School's 2019 financial statements are authorised for issue by the Board.
+The School's 2020 financial statements are authorised for issue by the Board.

-MERE HENRIETTA HENRY Margaret Stratton

-Full Name of Board Chairperson Full Name of Principal

-Allow Grant Chairperson Signature of Principal
+MERE HENRIETTA HENRY Full Name of Board Chairperson MARGARET STRATION Full Name of Principal Signature of Board Chairperson MAMA Signature of Principal 27 May 2021 27 May 2021 Date: Date:

-29 May 2020 29 May 2020

-Date: Date: